Distributed Attack-Robust Submodular Maximization for Multi-Robot Planning: Introduction

 \textbf{Numerical evaluations.} First, we present Gazebo and MATLAB evaluations of \alg, in scenarios of \textit{active target tracking with swarms of robots} (Section~\ref{subsec:sim_target_tracking}).
 All simulation results demonstrate \alg's computational benefits: \alg runs 1 to 2 orders faster than its centralized counterpart in~\cite{zhou2018resilient}, achieving running times 0.5msec to 15msec for up to 100 robots.
 And, yet, \alg exhibits negligible deterioration in performance (in terms of number of targets covered).
 Second, we compare the performance of \texttt{DRM} and \texttt{IDRM} through Matlab simulations (Section~\ref{subsec:improve}).
 We show that \texttt{IDRM} performs better than \texttt{DRM} in practice (higher target coverage), {while maintaining a comparable} running time.

 \textbf{Comparison with the preliminary results.} Preliminary results were presented in~\cite{zhou2019approximation,zhou2019distributed}.
 In this paper, we present for the first time the algorithm \textit{Improved Distributed Robust Maximization} (Section~\ref{sec:improve_main}).
 Moreover, the corresponding Matlab simulations are new (Section~\ref{subsec:improve}).
-Also, we present a formal analysis of \alg's \rev{computation and approximation performance (Appendix-A \& B).
-In addition, we analyze the approximation of a myopic algorithm and compare its practical performance with \texttt{DRM} and \texttt{IDRM} through Matlab simulations (Remark~\ref{rem:myopic} and Appendix-C).
-Further, we design a heuristic algorithm to infer the number of attacks in each clique without knowing the number of attacks, and building on it, design an algorithm called \textit{Distributed Robust Maximization with Unknown Number of Attacks} (Appendix-D).}
+Also, we present a formal analysis of \alg's computation and approximation performance (Appendix-A \& B).
+Further, we analyze the approximation of a myopic algorithm and compare its practical performance with \texttt{DRM} and \texttt{IDRM} through Matlab simulations (Remark~\ref{rem:myopic} and Appendix C).